kyliecharlotte/407-Winter24/README.md

 <p> 2.
 "Search by Date": Enter a starting and ending date to view all of the shows occurring in that time. </p>
 <p> 3.
 "Search by Venue": Select up to four venues to view upcoming events. </p>

 Current expansion plan is to add a button to update the database and rerun the scraper.
+Additionally, I want to remake the logo, as this used to be called "Entertain Eugene".

 To run, go into the terminal and the folder with concert_scan.py: